 - Hose bibs

-Under the new DWS HET Toilet Replacement Program, the public may choose to replace older qualifying toilets with new, Dual Flush HET toilets.
+Under the new DWS UHET Toilet Replacement Program, the public may choose to replace older qualifying toilets with new, Dual Flush UHET toilets.
 The toilet has a dual flush with high-performance gravity 0.8/1.28 gallon per flush (gpf).
 The toilet bowl is ADA height compliant for residential installations.
 It is a Standard size being 16 ½ inches rim Height and 31-1/2” in total Height by 15 inches in Width and 24 inches in Depth.
 Please measure to ensure that these dimensions work in your bathroom.

 Restrictions apply, please read the Program Rules and Guidelines to see if you qualify.
 The toilet replacements are currently only available to single-family homes, condominium units, apartments, and townhomes that are DWS customers.

 Qualifying for a UHET Replacement

-Read the full Program Rules and Guidelines (PDF) to find out if you qualify for a HET replacement.
+Read the full Program Rules and Guidelines (PDF) to find out if you qualify for a UHET replacement.
 Additional Questions and Answers are provided at the end of the Program Rules and Guidelines document.

 Submit an application.
-Selected participants will be notified via email within 1 to 2 weeks of submitting their online application.
+Selected participants will be notified via email within 2-4 weeks of submitting their online application.